 - Generously oil a large pudding basin or individual ramekins or dariole moulds.

 - Cook the Puy lentils and barley in separate pans till just tender, but still retaining some ‘bite’ for approximately 20 minutes.
 Drain and leave to one side.

-- Heat the stock in a pan and keep on a low heat.
+- Heat the stock with the miso in a pan and keep on a low heat.

-- Heat the olive oil in a large pan, and on a medium to low heat, fry the onion for 5-10 minutes till soft and beginning to go translucent.
+- Heat the olive oil in a large pan, and on a medium to low heat, fry the onion for 5-10 minutes until soft and beginning to go translucent.

-- Add the carrot and cook for a few minutes, till just beginning to soften and brown.
+- Add the carrot and cook for a few minutes, until it begins to soften and brown.

 - Add the garlic and cook for 1 minute, then stir in the mushrooms (you may need an extra tbsp or two of olive oil) and fry, adding the spices after a minute or so.Add the lentils and oats, stirring well to combine with the vegetables.

-- Spoon into the basin, ramekins or moulds, cover with a piece of baking parchment, and a piece foil scrunched around the rim to seal, and bake for 20 minutes, then remove the paper and foil and bake for another 20 minutes.
+- Spoon the mixture into the pudding basin, ramekins or moulds, cover with a piece of baking parchment, and a piece foil scrunched around the rim to seal, and bake for 20 minutes, then remove the paper and foil and bake for another 20 minutes.

 - Turn out onto a serving plate and serve with mashed or roasted swede, sautéed greens and mashed potatoes.

-- Instead of baking in a pudding mould, make small patties, coat in breadcrumbs or oats, and fry or bake till crisp on both sides.
+- Instead of baking in a pudding mould, allow the mixture to cool and firm up, then make small patties, coat in breadcrumbs or oats, and fry or bake till crisp on both sides.